Common Name: Haywire Port Orford Cedar

 -

-Dig a hole twice as wide as the root ball and equal in depth.
+Dig a hole twice as wide and equal depth as the root ball.

 -

-Place the plant so the crown is level with the soil surface.
+Place the plant so its crown sits level with soil.

 -